ezrashir/Network-Impact-of-a-single-sample/README.md

 2) "create_net_intersected(mat, sig_p_val=1e-3)" - used to create a network from a given cohort ("mat") with a certain significance threshold (p-value threshold = sig_p_val).

 And two setup-specific functions, which takes a path of an .xlsx file  (on your computer) containing the relevant cohorts of samples.
-Each sheet in the file should contain a cohort of m (or (m+1)) samples and n species where the samples are stores in the rows, suth that the cohort is of size m*n (or (m+1)*n).
-The sheets in the file which contans the cohort should have the respective name (mentioned below):
+Each sheet in the file should contain a cohort of m (or (m+1)) samples and n species where samples are stores as rows, suth that the cohort is of size m*n (or (m+1)*n).
+The sheets in the file which contains the cohort should have the respective name (mentioned below):

 1) "semi_supervised_plots(file_path)" - plots the semi supervised Fig 3.(a-c).
   This function takes a path to an .xlsx file containing three sheets.
 Each sheet contains a cohort of samples (no headers) with the following names: